Credential Lifecycle

 Credential Proof of Possession

-The Credential Proof of Possession (credential_pop) MUST be a JWT that MUST contain the parameters (JOSE Header and claims) in the following table.
+The Credential Proof of Possession (credential_pop) MUST be a JWT that MUST contain the parameters (Header and Payload) in the following table.

 Description